gmulea1/gmulea1.github.io/project_4/project4.md

 ### Proposal

 For this project, I will be analyzing annual water flows for rivers and streams in the Yellowstone National Park Area.
 I want to figure out if catchment area size affects the rate of snowmelt discharge through streams in the Yellowstone Area.
-To do this I will first use SQL to select USGS Stream Gages that within a 10 mile buffer zone of Yellowstone.
-Next I will download data from USGS's website and use python to find the max and min disharge values for specific streams and match that to the Gages around Yellowstone.
+To do this I will first use SQL to select USGS Stream Gages that within a 10-mile buffer zone of Yellowstone.
+Next, I will download data from USGS's website and use python to find the max and min discharge values for specific streams and match that to the Gages around Yellowstone.
 Using Python, I will create a script to match the max and min values to their respective Gages and update the attribute table.

 My data will come from [DEM of Yellowstone Area](https://viewer.nationalmap.gov/basic/?category=ned#productGroupSearch), [Stream Polyon](http://download.geofabrik.de/north-america.html), [Polygon of USA](https://www.census.gov/geo/maps-data/data/cbf/cbf_state.html), [Polygon of Wyoming and its Counties](http://explorer.geospatialhub.org/geoportal/catalog/search/resource/details.page?uuid=%7B92A25871-C08A-48CF-8EF1-02870081D0C2%7D), [Polygon of Yellowstone](https://www.sciencebase.gov/catalog/item/4ffb3aebe4b0c15d5ce9fc0b), and [USGS Site for Monthly Data from Specific Site Numbers](https://waterdata.usgs.gov/nwis/monthly?referred_module=sw&search_criteria=site_no_file_attachment&submitted_form=introduction)

-In addition to using SQL and Python I plan on creating a 3d Map using the DEM file.
+In addition to using SQL and Python, I plan on creating a 3d Map using the DEM file.
 Time permitted I will also run a watershed analysis to determine the watershed areas of each stream gage I will use.

 This will be more involved than the labs because It involves using multiple different tools on a large dataset.
 It also involves tools I have not yet used (watershed analysis) which I am excited to use.
-I choose this project because the Yellowstone Area is very interseting and I wanted to examine the snowmelt processes that drive the Stream Discharge.
+I choose this project because the Yellowstone Area is very interesting and I wanted to examine the snowmelt processes that drive the Stream Discharge.

-### Progress
+### Steps
-So far I have selected my area using SQL
+First, I selected my focus area using SQL
 ```
 SELECT sites.ogc_fid, fid_sites, site_no, station_nm, state, st_transform(sites.geometry, 26913) as geometry
 FROM sites
 JOIN yellowstone_10mile
 ON st_intersects(st_transform(sites.geometry, 26913), st_transform(yellowstone_10mile.geometry, 26913))
 ```
-I than downloaded the data from USGS using the Site Numbers of the gages inside the 10 mile buffer area.
+I then downloaded the data from USGS using the Site Numbers of the gages inside the 10-mile buffer area.

 Using Python I was able to determine the max an min values and add those to the sites attribute table.
 ```python